JoseTejada110/clients_dashboard/README.md

 ## Features

-With this app, you can:
+With this app, you have:

 - **Real-time Account Information**: View essential account information in real-time.
 - **Investment Monitoring**: Keep track of your investments and make well-informed decisions.